timwahoo/chi-separation/README.md

+#  ⭐New toolbox will be available with in May, 2024!⭐

 #  chi-separation toolbox (*&chi;*-separation, x-separation)

 * The GUI-based MATLAB toolbox including algorithms for magnetic susceptibility source separation based on convex optimization (**_&chi;_-separation or chi-separation; H. Shin et al., Neuroimage, 2021**) and deep learning-based reconstruction (**_&chi;_-sepnet; M. Kim at al., 30th Annual Meeting of ISMRM, 2022**).
 The toolbox also supports phase preprocessing (e.g. phase unwrapping and background removal) powered by MEDI and STI Suite toolboxs (see the manual for details) and QSM reconsturction using deep neural network (**QSMnet; J. Yoon et al., Neuroimage, 2018**).